-19+ JavaScript Shorthand Coding Techniques — SitePoint
+25+ JavaScript Shorthand Coding Techniques — SitePoint

 }

-5. JavaScript for Loop Shorthand
+5. JavaScript For Loop Shorthand

-This little tip is really useful if you want plain JavaScript and not rely on external libraries such as jQuery or lodash.
+This little tip is really useful if you want plain JavaScript and don’t want to rely on external libraries such as jQuery or lodash.

 Longhand: